CamCode9/cl-fe-project-api/README.md

+# Overview
+During my time with the Northcoders Bootcamp, I was tasked with building a front end app for my previously created backend project.
+The intention is to mimic the functionality of forum sites like Reddit, while gaining practical knowledge for building a front end using React.

+This app has been deployed to Netlify, and can be viewed online here.
+Alternatively, if you would like to run the app locally, please follow the setup instructions.

-# Getting Started with Create React App
+## Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).